ahmedkaludi/core-web-vitals-pagespeed-booster/readme.txt

 * PHP CSS Parser library used https://github.com/sabberworm/PHP-CSS-Parser - License URI: https://github.com/sabberworm/PHP-CSS-Parser#license (PHP-CSS-Parser is freely distributable under the terms of an MIT-style license.)

 == Changelog ==
+= 1.0.5 (12th April 2022) =
+* Fixed: Removed minify AMP #49
+* Fixed: Removed version from exclude js for gzip
+* Fixed: Critical css build by normal javascript
+* Fixed: Critical css file not create if content is blank
+* Added: Created Static cache method for caching strategy
+* Fixed: Proper fix for image lazy load
+* Fixed: Exclude merged javascript from js delay
+* Fixed: create disk cache and serve disk cache on php cache
+* Fixed: Minify html by replace new line
+* Added: Added exclude js from delay for ads load or any thing else

 = 1.0.4 (31th March 2022) =
 * Fixed: Feed url not shows properly #42
 * Fixed: Minification should not apply on feed #42